Letractively/uliweb/trunk/apps/Documents/files/extending.rst

 * execplugin_once Just like above, but can only be executed once, and invoke it the next time, it'll return the first return value.

-**Plugin collection system** will be used for collection all plugin functions. and when Uliweb executing the invoking point, it'll find the matched plugin functions from the collection system.
+**Plugin collection system** is used the collect all plugin functions.
+When Uliweb execututes an reaches an Invocation point, it'll look for a mtaching matched plugin functions from the collection system.
 But you should define plugin function first.
 Which places are the mose suitable place to writing the plugin functions?
 The answer is in each settings.py, because they'll be imported automatically